kgiszewski/LearnUmbraco7/Chapter 06 - Surface, WebAPI and RenderMVC Controllers/README.md

 In Umbraco, Surface, RenderMVC and WebAPI controllers are responsible for deliver data (models) to clients via their templates (views).

-By default the `RenderMVCController` delivers content (model) with a view (template) to the client.
+By default the `RenderMvcController` delivers content (model) with a view (template) to the client.
 This can be overridden globally or by document type/template.

 `SurfaceController`'s are what you'll use for form submissions or quick web services that may return views, test, JSON or XML.